cagross/outdated-plugin-notifier/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Adds more descriptive messages when plugin fails minimum WordPress or PHP check.

 = 1.0.4 =
 * Fixes a bug which was causing dates to display in the browser's default locale, rather than the WordPress user's locale.